English Language Learners' Self-Perceptions in Two English as a Second Language Models

 The research question in this study is, how do fourth to seventh grade students perceive themselves as learners in push-in ESL classes as compared to those in smaller pull-out classes?
 The research was carried out after the author had experiences providing English language instruction to speakers of other languages in a number of settings and program models.
 The study took place in a kindergarten through eighth grade school in an urban location in the Pacific Northwest.
 Students in pull-out and push-in ESL classes were given a self-efficacy rating scale related to tasks that require the use of academic English and were asked about their self-perceptions and strategy use in focus group interviews.
 The study concludes that although there was not a major difference in the two groups' self-efficacy scores, the scores combined with the interviews provided insight into when one model or the other may be more appropriate.

 Sellers, Andrew Roller, "English Language Learners' Self-Perceptions in Two English as a Second Language Models" (2015).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 81.